BlockhostOfficial/ddos-prot-mc-servers/README.md

 Website: https://www.infinity-filter.com/en

 I've talked to the developer a lot.
 This seems like a great TCPShield alternative.
+Geyser support costs additional 10$ a month.

 ### Pros
 - Cheap
 - Unlimited bandwidth
+- Plans to expand to UK, Poland
 - Geyser support
+- Custom filters
+- Really cool panel and discord notifications coming soon

 ### Cons
-- Less nodes
+- France, Germany and Canada
-- No more locations than TCPShield
+- Not as many nodes as TCPShield

 # Game Shield